The best boutique hotels in Porto (that no guide will tell you about)

 The bedrooms have a vintage style combined with the ancient granite walls of Porto that every woman finds irresistible, so this hotel is definitely the perfect spot for a romantic getaway in Porto.

-1872 River House is located in Ribeira, by the Douro river, next to Mercado Ferreira Borges and the Stock Exchange Palace.
-It’s almost 20min walking distance from the nearest subway station, Aliados.
+1872 River House is located in Ribeira, next to the Stock Exchange Palace.
+It’s 20 minutes walking distance from the nearest subway station, Aliados.
 On the other hand, it’s the perfect place to rent a bike or to go on a tram ride.

-How to get there: São Bento subway/train station is a 10min walking distance.
+How to get there: São Bento train station is a 10 minutes walking distance.

 Descobertas Boutique Hotel has a lot of character, which is one of the reasons why I consider it one of the best boutique hotels in Porto.
-Its discrete entrance hides a modern hotel where each floor is dedicated to a place that Portugal found during the Age of Exploration.
+Its discrete entrance hides a modern hotel where each floor is dedicated to a place that Portugal found during the Discoveries.

 The bedrooms are not huge but the bathrooms are amazing, covered in marble, with a lot of space and light.

-The common areas are also very cozy, as you can see on the pictures above, and breakfast is definitely one of the highlights of Descobertas Boutique Hotel.
+The common areas are also very cozy, as you can see on the pictures, and breakfast is definitely one of the highlights of Descobertas Boutique Hotel.

-How to get there: São Bento subway/train station is a 9min walking distance.
+How to get there: São Bento train station is a 9 minutes walking distance.

 Exmo.
 Porto is on this list of the best boutique hotels in Porto due to its amazing common areas (I don’t know about you, but I don’t fancy to spend much time inside a bedroom when I travel!).
 This hotel beautiful merges the old granite walls of Porto with English leather sofas and vintage desks.